unicode-org/cldr/docs/ldml/tr35-personNames.md

 1. If the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
 2. Otherwise use the nameOrderLocales elements to find the most best match for the full name locale, as follows.
-    A. For each locale L1 in the parent locale lookup chain* for the full name locale, do the following
+    1. For each locale L1 in the parent locale lookup chain* for the full name locale, do the following
         1. Create a locale L2 by replacing the language subtag by 'und'.
 (Eg, 'de_DE' ⇒ 'und_DE')
         2. For each locale L in {L1, L2}, do the following
              a.
 If there is a precise match among the givenFirst nameOrderLocales for L, then let the nameOrder be givenFirst, and stop.